 Day 1 – The first day begins with a celebration of Apu Quinsallallawi, just as their ancestors did.
 At dawn and throughout the celebration, the Ichu material is braided by the community’s women.

-Day 2 – The participants dismantle the previous bridge and then proceed to implement the four main ropes for the new bridge, which will serve as the primary support of the structure.
-They carefully remove the ropes and wooden sections that comprise the old bridge structure..
+Day 2 – The previous bridge is dismantled before implementing the four main ropes for the new bridge, which will be the primary support of the structure.
+Participants carefully remove the ropes and wooden sections of the old bridge structure.

 Day 3 – This is the most intensive stage of restoration.
 On this day, they lay and braid the bridge floor and side railings.
 Artisans and community members work together to weave the new ropes used in bridge construction.
-During this process, the participants employ traditional techniques that have been passed down through generations.
-They carefully braid and interweave the ropes to create a solid foundation.ion.
+This process involves using traditional techniques passed down through generations, where ropes are carefully braided and interwoven to form a solid foundation.

-Day 4 – The participants add the final touches and conduct thorough tests to ensure the bridge is prepared and safe for use.
+Day 4 – The final touches are made, and exhaustive tests are conducted to ensure the bridge is ready and safe for use.
 Once completed, they celebrate the completion of their project with abundant food and regional dances.

 How to Get There

-There are two ways you can visit the bridge and experience its wonder and incredible craftsmanship.
+There are two ways to visit the bridge and experience its marvel and incredible craftsmanship.

-By Yourself – This way is a little tougher, but some prefer it.
-You’ll need to begin by finding a taxi driver who knows the route.
-There aren’t many around who know the exact way, so perhaps asking someone at your hotel or hostel might be a good way to start.
+On Your Own – This option is more challenging, but some prefer it.
+You’ll have to find a taxi driver who knows the route.
+Only some know the exact way, so asking someone at your hotel or hostel might be a good starting point.

-They will take you all the way to the town where the bridge is situated in around 3 hours from Cusco.
-Then you can take all the time you want to appreciate the bridge and snap some photos.
+They will take you to the village where the bridge is located, which takes about 3 hours from Cusco.
+Then you can take all the time you want to appreciate the bridge and take some photos.

-We recommend taking food for the day in case you don’t find anything you would like to eat.
-It’s a long journey and the food in the village can be fairly basic.
-This is especially required if you suffer from allergies or have dietary preferences.
+We recommend bringing food for the day if you are still looking for something tasty.
+It’s a long trip, and the food in the village can be quite essential.
+This is especially necessary if you have allergies or dietary preferences.

-You will have to negotiate with the taxi to wait for you and take you back to Cusco.
-You can expect to pay around 200 soles for this service for the whole day.
+You’ll need to negotiate with the taxi driver to wait for you and take you back to Cusco.
+You can expect to pay around 200 soles for this service for the entire day.

-With an Agency – This option tends to be cheaper and you’ll be guaranteed to get there safely.
-With these Qeswachaka tour, you should also get food included so you only need to take snacks.
-You will also get to stop off at different places to see more along the route.
+With a Tour Agency – This option tends to be more cost-effective, and you’ll have the guarantee of arriving safely.
+With these trips, you’ll also have food included, so you’ll only need to bring snacks.
+Additionally, you can make stops at different places to see more along the route.

 If you find yourself in Cusco, Peru, and have some time, we recommend reserving a day of your trip to visit the impressive Q’eswachaka Bridge.
 It is an enriching experience that immerses you in cultural richness and allows you to appreciate the dedication and love with which the community cares for and preserves its heritage.